-What is a mammogram?
+What is a Mammogram?

-How is a mammogram performed?
+How is a Mammogram Performed?

-The suggested time for this examination is between the 5th and 12th day of the menstrual cycle and it lasts for approx. 15 minutes.
-During the examination, the technician will provide instructions and will guide you to position yourself in the appropriate manner.
-You will have to stand in front of the machine naked from the waist up and with your back at a straight position.
-Each breast is placed between two special plates and at this stage the breast receives mild pressure for a few seconds.
+The suggested time for this examination is between the 5th and 12th day of the menstrual cycle, and it lasts for approx. 15 minutes.
+During the investigation, the technician will provide instructions and guide you to position yourself appropriately.
+First, you will have to stand in front of the machine naked from the waist up and with your back straight.
+Next, each breast is placed between two special plates, and at this stage, the breast receives mild pressure for a few seconds.

 Thermography: Thermography or thermal imaging of the breast is a non-radiation technique for detecting breast cancer.
-The principal which is standing upon is that the cancerous cells are having a high metabolic rate and blood circulation, so the skin above them is usually hotter than the healthy surroundings.
+The principal which is standing upon is that the cancerous cells have a high metabolic rate and blood circulation, so the skin above them is usually hotter than the healthy surroundings.
 There are many discussions about the efficacy and the detection rates of thermography.
 For sure, thermography cannot replace a mammogram test!